 90th percentile value in copper monitoring.
 Result is representative of customer sampling stagnant water.

-No locations exceeded the action level for copper.
+Highest results reported.
+No locations exceeded the action level for copper in the Brookfield - Main and Western Brookfield systems.

-\\ 90th percentile value in lead monitoring.
-Result is

-representative of customer sampling stagnant water.
-One location exceeded the action level for lead.
+90th percentile value in lead monitoring.
+Result is representative of customer sampling stagnant water.
+Highest results reported.
+One location exceeded the action level for lead in the Western Brookfield System No locations exceeded the action level for lead in the Brookfield - Main System.

-\\ Reported value is the highest locational, annual average

-of quarterly measurements for disinfection by-products in the distribution system.
+Reported value is the highest measurement for disinfection by-products in the distribution system.
 Values in the range are individual measurements.